SuyashSingh01/Vue-Ecommerce-app/README.md

 - **Vuex Store Usage:**
   Centralized state management for products, cart, authentication, and loading states.

+- **Tanstack Query Integration:**
+  Efficient caching and server state management for API data using Tanstack Query.

 - **Authentication (LocalStorage):**
   Simple registration and login system using LocalStorage to persist user data and login state.